 It seems as college students there is this constant need to do anything and everything at this point in our lives.
 Like taking the extra class because for the credits.
 The extra work hours to make some extra money.
 We spread ourselves so thin because the hours in the day seem to keep getting shorter and we get FOMO (fear of missing out).

 This becomes a problem when all of this is stacked on top of each other, but there is a way to fight it.
 Learn to say no. I know it can be hard.
 But if you really need to take a night in and do homework or go to sleep early do it.
 Even if your friends ask you to go out.
-Do what is best for you in that moment and if it is to say ‘No’ you may feel sad about it in the moment but in the long run you will be thanking your past self.
+Do what is best for you at that moment and if it is to say ‘No’ you may feel sad about it at the moment but in the long run, you will be thanking your past self.

 4. Get Things Done Ahead of Time

 Procrastination is your worst enemy and it’s so easy too.
 When looking at homework vs watching Netflix, Netflix seems to win every time.
 To keep your time management goals start your homework, projects, and studying ahead of the time you assume you will.
 If you start working on things when you first get them you can spread out the amount of work you have to do in one sitting over a span of a few days.
 Which is my favorite way to work.